FLEA: Provably Robust Fair Multisource Learning from Unreliable Training Data: Preliminaries and related work

-The multisource learning setting formalizes the increasingly frequent situation in which the training data is not collected as a single batch, but from multiple data sources~\citep{ting1997model, imagenet}.
-In the fairness-aware learning scenario, this means we are given $N$ datasets, $S_1,\dots,S_N\subset \X\times\Y\times\A$ with $S_i=\{(x^{(i)}_1,y^{(i)}_1,a^{(i)}_1),\dots,(x^{(i)}_{n_i},y^{(i)}_{n_i},a^{(i)}_{n_i})\}$.
-If all data is sampled \iid from the true data distribution, then there is no drawback to simply merging all sources and training on the resulting large dataset.
+\myparagraph{Learning from multiple sources} The multisource learning setting formalizes the increasingly frequent situation in which the training data is not collected as a single batch, but from multiple data sources~\citep{ting1997model, imagenet}.
+For fairness-aware learning, this means we are given $N$ datasets, $S_1,\dots,S_N\subset \X\times\Y\times\A$.
+Each $S_i=\{(x^{(i)}_1,y^{(i)}_1,a^{(i)}_1),\dots,(x^{(i)}_{n_i},y^{(i)}_{n_i},a^{(i)}_{n_i})\}$ contains \iid samples from a data distribution $p_i(x,y,a)$.
+Given these datasets, the learning algorithm has the goal of selecting a prediction function $f$ from a hypothesis class $\mathcal{H}$ that has as-small-as-possible risk (expected prediction error) and unfairness (\eg demographic parity violation) with respect to the unknown distribution at prediction time, $p(x,y,a)$, (also called \emph{target distribution}).
+The classical setting of $p_1=p_2=\dots=p_N=p$, we call \emph{homogeneous multisource learning}.
+Otherwise, we call the setting \emph{heterogeneous}.

-Merging all data is not the best strategy, if some of the data source are \emph{unrepresentative}, \ie their data distribution differs from the true one.
-Unrepresentative datasets can occur coincidentally, for instance due to biases in the data collection or annotation process.
+In a \emph{clean data scenario}, when all data distribution are the same or very similar to each other, then there is no drawback to simply merging all sources and training on the resulting large dataset.
+However, merging all data is not the best strategy when some of the data sources are \emph{unrepresentative}, \ie their data distribution differs a lot from the target one.
+Such data can occur accidentally, for instance due to biases in the data collection or annotation process.
 In some cases, such issues can be overcome by domain adaptation techniques~\citep{ben2010theory,crammer2008learning,natarajan2013learning}.
-They could also be the result of intentional manipulations, in which case they are typically harder to detect and compensate for.
-In this work we adopt the latter view, which leads to stronger guarantees that also hold in real-world scenarios.
+Unrepresentative sources can also be the result of intentional manipulations, which are typically harder to detect and compensate for~\citep{feng2019learning,fowl2021adversarial}.
+In fact, the datasets might not be samples from any probability distribution in that case, but adversarially constructed.